Coat Color:White & BlackWhite & LemonWhite & RedWhite & SableWhite & Black & Tan

 Papillons are energetic little dogs who love adventure.
 They are confident, outgoing and generally get along well with everyone when they’re properly socialized and trained.
 Without plenty of socialization, these tiny pups can grow up to be overly dependent on their pet parents, so it’s important when raising a Papillon puppy to introduce them to a wide variety of people, pets and situations to build their confidence.
 But once that confidence kicks in, watch out—Papillons don’t know their own size, and their spunky, fearless attitudes can get them into serious trouble with larger dogs who won’t put up with their tiny ‘tude.

-This cheerful little breed loves to be the life of the party and does well with older children, small dogs and cats.
+This cheerful little breed loves to be the life of the party and does well with older children and cats.
 Their small size and fragility, combined with their overabundant confidence, makes them not so great with small, rambunctious children or larger dogs.
 Even sweet and tolerant large-breed dogs could accidentally injure a tiny Papillon while playing.
-They also won’t hesitate to defend themselves, making them a biting risk with little kids and babies who tend to have grabby hands.

 How to Care for a Papillon

 Surprise!
-Papillons may look high maintenance, but their needs are a little more moderate than you might expect (especially when it comes to their daily exercise and activity needs).
+Papillons may look high maintenance, but their needs are a little more moderate than you might expect (especially when it comes to their grooming and daily exercise needs).
 They’re a breeze to train and happily light on grooming needs despite their long hair, and their happy attitudes make them a joy to care for no matter how much time and effort are involved.

-Papillons have a life expectancy of 14 to 16 years, but they’re also prone to some health issues.
+Papillons have a fairly long life expectancy of 14 to 16 years, but they are prone to some health issues.
 It’s good to know what those potential health problems are in advance, so you can keep your pup healthy for longer.

 - Patellar Luxation: This is a common hereditary condition in which the kneecap pops in and out of place.
 Sometimes, it’s not a big deal, but if it becomes painful for your dog or interferes with mobility, it can be corrected with surgery.